rgtoronto/Coursera_Capstone/prediction_severity_car_accident.md

 ## 1. Introduction

 ### 1.1 Background
 With the development of high technology, there are many software companies started focusing on the AI field.
 We already have some mature navigation software either for GPS devices, or mobile application and others that can connect to vehicles.
-Imagine if we are going to drive to another city to visit our friend. before we start driving, checking on the navigation tool from which it can provide overall driving conditions based on the weather, road condition, light condition etc. It can predict the severity of an incident in a certain circumstance and dynamically adjust the data transactions on a location basis during the driving.
+Imagine if we are going to drive to another city to visit our friend. before we start driving, checking on the navigation tool from which it can provide overall driving conditions based on the weather, road condition, light condition etc. It can predict the severity of an incident in a certain similiar circumstance and dynamically adjust the data transactions on a location basis during the driving.
 This will somehow help everyone avoid the injure tragic happening by avoiding one or more of the factors.

 ### 1.2 Problem
 Driving a car can speed up the time to arrive at a place, it can help people moving faster, moreover, it also provides a lot of job opportunities.
 At the same time, driving safe also becomes an important topic for the community.